 Conquer the mountains on two wheels

 Keen road cyclists should not miss the chance to take part in the King of the Mountains Sportive, which is a mass participation cycling challenge through the mountain passes and stunning landscapes of the Cairngorm National Park, Royal Deeside and alongside the River Don.
-Taking place on 16 May, there are three routes of different distances to choose from, which will suit a range of abilities.
+Taking place on Sunday 13 May, there are two routes of different distances to choose from.

 Climb the king of the Munros